vshantam/House-Prices-Advanced-Regression-Techniques/README.md

 		cd House-Prices-Advanced-Regression-Techniques/

-run main.py using below commands
+run evaluate_model.py using below commands

-		ipython3 main.py # if you are using ipython3
+		ipython3 evaluate_model.py #for ipython3 version ,if you are using ipython3
-		python3 main.py # if you are using python 3 interface
+		python3  evaluate_model.py #if you are using python 3 interface

 # Evaluation Outcome